 What's in the course?

-a) 100% on-line : The course consists of ten units, each divided into four sections, which fully cover the course syllabus and give extensive exam practice.
+The on-line course: The course consists of ten units, each divided into four sections, which fully cover the course syllabus and give extensive exam practice.
 Each unit contains video and/or Powerpoint (with audio) input, guided reading activities and tasks.
 The tasks are designed to : a) check that you have understood the input; b) check that you can apply the input to your teaching; and c) give exam practice.
 In addition, you will take part in on-line seminars (fifteen in all, restricted to six people to ensure full participation, and arranged at times requested by participants), participate in interactive forums, and have as much tutor contact as you wish.
 In all the units there are tasks to send us for evaluation, and we are available for consultation via e-mail, forums and Skype if ever you have a problem.

-- The blended course at the British Council Milan : In addition to the on-line course described above, you will also participate in fortnightly face-to-face seminars, held at the British Council, Milan on Wednesdays during term time (September to May) from 10-12.
-These seminars are complementary to the course units.
-This blended course is on-going (apart from the summer break) and you can join in at any time and continue attending for up to two years.
+- Face to Face seminars at the British Council Milan : In addition to the on-line course described above, you will also participate in fortnightly face-to-face seminars, held at the British Council, Milan on Wednesdays during term time (September to May) from 10-12.
+These seminars are complementary to the course units but do not replace them.
+You can join the seminars at any time and continue attending for up to two years.
 Attending the Blended Course also gives you access to the methodology library at the British Council.

 Course Dates and Enrolment